The Trustlines Protocol

 Aura uses a predefined set of known authorities that fill in as validators.
 These authorities are assigned time slots in a round robin fashion in which they can produce a block which increases the blockchain length.
 Blocks can be counted as finalized if more than 50% of validators build on top of them.
 This relies on an honest and online majority assumption as well as an asynchronous network.

 mPoS (minimal viable Proof of Stake) implementation

-Hard-forks are a simple, yet powerful way to remove misbehaving validators or prevent other attack scenarios without the need to slash deposits of Trustlines Validators.
-Since we expect that there will be a well-aligned community, we assume that coordination efforts around this will be manageable and hard-forking should be able to be carried out fairly easy.
-Any distribution of agreed on updates resulting in hard-forks can occur via an update function and/or by providing a configuration file via the Trustlines Foundation GitHub repo that validators can then add directly into their configuration directory of their clients.
+Hard forks are a simple, yet powerful way to remove misbehaving validators or prevent other attack scenarios without the need to slash deposits of Trustlines Validators.
+Since we expect that there will be a well-aligned community, we assume that coordination efforts around this will be manageable and hard forking should be able to be carried out fairly easy.
+Any distribution of agreed on updates resulting in hard forks can occur via an update function and/or by providing a configuration file via the Trustlines Foundation GitHub organization that validators can then add directly into their configuration directory of their clients.